 In our earlier sessions we looked at human behavior as those things we and our children (learned to) say and do, and how they became automatic and unnoticed.
 In this session, we are going to look at our relational environments as contexts within which we say and do everything we say and do.
 We could say that these contexts (the way we say and do what we say and do) have an overriding influence on the responses we get from others when we say whatever we say.
-Once we learn to see (notice) the different contexts within which our family life occurs and their impact on our relating to others, we can begin to create new ones that call for more communication (sometimes, more talking; sometimes, less talking), trust, collaboration, and accomplishment.
+Once we learn to see (notice) the different contexts within which our family life occurs and their impact on our relating to others, we can begin to create new ones that call for more communication (sometimes, more talking; sometimes, less talking; almost always more listening), trust, collaboration, and accomplishment.
 Participants will practice describing already-existing contexts, and create new ones that can replace (transform) problematic ones.

 This final session is the heart in the series.
 We re-examine an ancient behavioral paradigm, one that shuts down communication without our realizing it.
 Participants will understand how and why this unnoticed shutting down of communication got started and how it works, and why a unique and simple shift in our behavioral assessment paradigm causes a natural increase in meaningful and satisfying communication.
 A quick review of our disciplinary strategies leads to a uniquely powerful solution to behavioral problems.
 Participants will practice using this new information and see former problems disappear as if by magic.
 Participants can then begin to discuss the really big or stuck issues in our families, communities, and nations, accelerate our children’s growth and development, and increase our own productivity in our work in the world within lasting and fulfilling partnerships.